Bangladesh Youth Leadership Center: BYLC Ventures

-BYLC Ventures funds Bangladesh's most promising founders, hone their leadership capabilities, strengthen their business acumen, and help validate their big ideas as they transition into investable business.
+BYLC Ventures funds early-stage Bangladeshi founders, hones their leadership capabilities, strengthens their business acumen, and helps validate their ideas as they transition into investable businesses.

 Awards and recognition

 In 2009, Ahmad was profiled as one of Asia's most promising young leaders and awarded the 2009–2010 Paragon Fellowship by the Foundation of Youth Social Enterprise.
 He was also among 20 outstanding young social entrepreneurs recognized by the International Youth Foundation (IYF) for the 2010 YouthActionNet Fellowship.
 The 2010 fellows came from 18 different countries across five continents.
 He was also featured in The Washington Post on a special program titled 'On Leadership: Ejaj Ahmad, bringing Obama to Bangladesh'.
-Assistant secretary Robert O. Blake, Jr. of the Bureau of South and Central Asia Affairs in the US government mentioned the Bangladesh Youth Leadership Center as one of "South Asia's Unheralded Stories" at the 2010 San Diego World Affairs Council.
+Assistant Secretary Robert O. Blake Jr. of the Bureau of South and Central Asia Affairs in the US government mentioned the Bangladesh Youth Leadership Center as one of "South Asia's Unheralded Stories" at the 2010 San Diego World Affairs Council.
 Ahmad was selected as one of the 150 delegates from Asia and the US in the 2010 Asia 21 Young Leaders Summit in Jakarta, Indonesia.
-In recognition of his work at BYLC, Ejaj Ahmad has received an Ashoka Fellowship in 2016.
-Additionally, BYLC has received considerable media attention in Bangladesh via newspapers, radio and press conferences.
+In recognition of his work at BYLC, Ejaj Ahmad received an Ashoka Fellowship in 2016.
+Additionally, BYLC has received considerable media attention in Bangladesh via newspapers, radio, and press conferences.